Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 The Long Game

+Jeff Nichols points out that always training to your limits and “worst case scenarios” means you’re not really training.
+You’re just exhausting the system.
 The simple truth is that you can’t do that to yourself all of the time, especially when you still have a job to do.
-If you can’t rescue your buddy because you had a killer leg day, then you have failed.
+If you can’t rescue your buddy because you had a killer leg day, then you are working against mission requirements.
 If you destroyed your energy reserves so much that you can’t effectively train anymore, then you are wrong.

 Patience, You Must Have Patience